Safsaf: British Mandate era

 In the 1945 statistics the population was 910 Muslims, with a total of 7,391 dunams of land, according to an official land and population survey.
 Of this, a total of 2,586 dunums were allotted to cereals; 769 dunums were irrigated or used for orchards, while a 72 dunams was built-up (urban) area.

 1948, and aftermath

 On October 29, 1948, Israeli forces assaulted the village as part of Operation Hiram.
 After the villagers surrendered, some 50-70 men were massacred while bound and four women reported being raped.
 The IDF records for this massacre remain classified.
+However, in a February 26, 2026 Haaretz investigation, Mordechai Maklef, then an operations officer on the Northern Front (and later IDF chief of staff), revealed that in some operations “the potential enemy” was eliminated, meaning civilians.
+He cited cases including Safsaf, Jish, Eilabun, Lod, Ramla, and larger-scale actions in the south, adding that the intention was expulsion and implying that mass displacement could not be carried out without such acts of terrrorism (טרור).

 In 1949 Kfar Hoshen was established on village land, followed by Bar Yohai in 1979, also on village land.

 In 1992 the village site was described: "The site is overgrown with grass and scattered trees among which can be seen a few terraces and piles of stones from destroyed houses.
 A few houses are inhabited by Israelis.
 A fraction of surrounding land is cultivated by the settlements, and the rest is forested."